| In

 Reliability Basics |

-Discussion of the Residual Sum of Squares in DOE
+Discussion of the Residual

-Variation occurs in nature, be it the tensile strength of a
+be it the tensile strength of a particular grade of steel,

-particular grade of steel, the caffeine content in your energy
+the caffeine content in your energy drink or the distance

-drink or the distance traveled by your vehicle in a day.
+traveled by your vehicle in a day.
+Variations are also seen

-Variations are also seen in the observations recorded during
+in the observations recorded during multiple executions

-level, are often termed noise.
+are often termed noise.
 In Design of Experiments

-(DOE) analysis, a key goal is to study the effect(s) of one or
+(DOE) analysis, a key goal is to study the effect(s) of

-more factors on measurements of interest (or responses)
+one or more factors on measurements of interest (or responses)

 for a product or process.
-It thus becomes extremely important to
+It thus becomes extremely important

-those caused by noise.
+from those caused by noise.
 A number of statistical methods,

 generally referred to as hypothesis testing, are